 Does My Website Need to Be 508 Compliant?

 Agencies and institutions receiving federal funding are required to follow Section 508 regulations.
-This includes universities and colleges, school districts, and K-12 schools.
+This includes universities and colleges, school districts, K-12 schools, and nonprofits.

-Many businesses are upgrading their websites to be 508 Compliant either voluntarily or as the result of litigation.
+Failure to meet the recommendations of the WCAG 2.0 can result in legal fines or loss of federal funding.
+Many companies, even though they do not rely on federal funding, are upgrading their websites to be 508 compliant either voluntarily or as the result of litigation.

 How Do I Make My Website 508 Compliant?